danimedi/languages_anki/README.md

 - Deal with missing images and words with different meanings
 - Think about including audio files (remember that other option is using a TTS engine in the computer)
 - Create / update the data set directly from changes in the decks (maybe using AnkiConnect add-on to generate the data set with code)
+- Use 'googlesheet4' or other packages/resources to automate translation and check the translation from different languages (e.g. https://www.brodrigues.co/blog/2020-12-05-poorman_translate/)
+- Automate the process of downloading the deck (information from the CSV + media)
+- Think about adding audio files

 ## General plan